 Each scholarship will cover the tuition fee for the entire programme of study and funding towards a laptop and internet service.
 The award is tenable for two academic years, subject to academic progress.

 The scholarship is funded by the generous support of The David and Molly Pyott Foundation.

 The scholarships will be awarded to students who are accepted for admission on to the online learning Master of Surgery (ChM) in Clinical Ophthalmology at the University of Edinburgh, one of the Edinburgh Surgery Online suite of Masters programmes.
 Applicants should already have been offered a place at the University of Edinburgh and should have firmly accepted that offer or be intending to do so.
-Applicants should be advanced trainee ophthalmologists.
+Applicants should be advanced trainees/residents/registrars in ophthalmology.
 Applications from ophthalmologists in independent practice may also be considered.

 Applicants must be both nationals of and resident in the following countries:

 |Burkina (Burkina Faso)||Eritrea||Libya||Philippines||

 Also eligible are applicants (nationals and residents) of the:

 Selection is based on academic merit and the personal statement in which you describe your current contribution to your country's local and national ophthalmology development plans and how you will use the scholarship to further contribute to the development of ophthalmology services in your country.

 Successful applicants will be committed to working in their country's ophthalmology service on completion of their studies; to using their new found skills to further enhance and develop the service; and to fostering clinical and academic links between their country's medical universities, ophthalmology teaching hospitals and research institutes and The University of Edinburgh.